-- reside within Texas or one of the approved National Council for State Authorization Reciprocity Agreements (NC-SARA) states: http://nc-sara.org/sara-states-institutions. - be transferring with a "C" or higher a minimum of 12 transferable semester credit hours (non-developmental/non-vocational). - be transferring semester credit hours from a regionally accredited college or university. - have an overall grade point average of 2.0 or better (based on a four-point system).
+- reside within Texas or one of the approved National Council for State Authorization Reciprocity Agreements (NC-SARA) states: http://nc-sara.org/sarastates-institutions. - be transferring with a "C" or higher a minimum of 12 transferable semester credit hours (non-developmental/non-vocational). - have graduated from a regionally accredited or state accredited high school and be transferring semester credit hours from a regionally accredited college - have an overall grade point average of 2.0 or better (based on a four-point system).
 Entering GPA will be calculated using all hours attempted.
 The one exception to this requirement concerns a course that was repeated.
-In this circumstance, only the last grade received for the repeated course will be used when calculating the entering GPA. - · not be on scholastic or disciplinary suspension from any college or university.
+In this circumstance, only the last grade received for the repeated course will be used when calculating the entering GPA. - not be on scholastic or disciplinary suspension from any college or university.

-Prospective students seeking admission to the MyWay at UMHB Bachelor of Science in Nursing Advanced Placement for Registered Nurses (RN-BSN) program must:
+Prospective students seeking admission to the MyWay at UMHB Bachelor of Science in Nursing Advanced Placement for Registered Nurses (RN-BSN) program must do the following:

-- reside within Texas. - hold an active, unencumbered Registered Nurse License in Texas. - For new Associate Degree in Nursing (ADN) graduates, conditional admittance may be granted upon successful completion of the NCLEX. - · be employed as a Registered Nurse. - · not be on scholastic or disciplinary suspension from any college or university. - have an overall grade point average of 3.0 or higher (based on a four-point system).
+- hold an active, unencumbered Registered Nurse License within the student's state. - For new Associate Degree in Nursing (ADN) graduates, conditional admittance may be granted upon successful completion of the National Council Licensure Examination (NCLEX). - · be employed as a Registered Nurse and maintain employment as a Registered Nurse throughout the duration of degree pursuit. - not be on scholastic or disciplinary suspension from any college or university. - have an overall grade point average of 3.0 or higher (based on a four-point system).
 Entering GPA will be calculated using all hours attempted.
 The one exception to this requirement concerns a course that was repeated.
 In this circumstance, only the last grade received for the repeated course will be used when calculating the entering GPA. - be transferring with a "C" or higher from a regionally accredited institution, at a minimum, the 37 semester credit hours of prerequisite courses for the BSN degree prescribed below.
 Eligibility for admission to the RN to BSN Program further requires a minimum combined GPA for 3.0 for these prerequisite courses (excluding statistics).

-Prerequisite Course Semester Credit Hours Included in Combined GPA Calculation Rhetoric and Composition I 3 Yes Rhetoric and Composition II 3 Yes Human Anatomy and Physiology I with Lab 4 Yes Human Anatomy and Physiology II with Lab 4 Yes Microbiology with Lab 4 Yes College or Introductory or General Chemistry with Lab 4 Yes
+Prerequisite Course Semester Credit Hours Included in Combined GPA Calculation

+Rhetoric and Composition I 3 Yes

+Rhetoric and Composition II 3 Yes

+Human Anatomy and Physiology I with Lab 4 Yes

+Human Anatomy and Physiology II with Lab 4 Yes

+Microbiology with Lab 4 Yes

+College or Introductory or

+General Chemistry with Lab 4 Yes

 General Psychology 3 Yes

 Developmental Psychology 3 Yes

 Introduction to Sociology 3 Yes

 Public Speaking 3 Yes

 Statistics 3 No